asyrjasalo/dockoon/terraform/README.md

 A `/24` virtual network with `public` and `private` subnets is always present.

+This usually allows delegating services to subnets and using service endpoints.

 ### ACI visiblity

 By default, ACI is deployed/delegated into the VNET's `private` subnet.